bronwyndev/motherofchownz/README.md

 ## My projects 👩‍💻

 - [Slime Rancher Assistant](https://slimerancherassistant.netlify.app/), a simple web application built in React to plan out your ranch in the video game Slime Rancher.
+- [Skyrim Build Assistant](https://github.com/motherofchownz/Skyrim-Build-Assistant), a simple web application built in React to plan out your build in Skyrim, with a few presets to give inspiration.
+(Under construction)

 and many more exciting projects to be unveiled...